 Tinkergarten: Multiple Locations

 These are a new kind of ‘mommy & me’ class that takes the learning outside the 4 classroom walls.
 The mission of Tinkergarten is to learn through play, engaging children from 18 months-8 years old.
 You can even try the first class for FREE!
 At home and in-person formats are available.

-Atlanta Zoo: Multiple Options
+Atlanta Zoo: Adventure Cubs

 Adventure Cubs (3-4 year olds) – another great opportunity for children to learn about their animal friends through exploring, playing and meeting Animal Ambassadors to further their experience.